PasPac/Isola/README.md

 # Isola
-The task given in az-moga 2021
+My submisson for az-moga 2021